Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 Only a calm and organized mind can lead you to an organized and calm life.

-Spend some time every day asking yourself honest questions: am I ok?
-If no, why?
+Spend some time every day asking yourself honest questions: am I okay?
+If not, why?
 How can I help myself to feel better?
+What can I do to improve the situation?
+If I can’t do anything about it, is it meaningful to overthink it?

 79. Organize your habits and implement better ones.

-80. Tone down your room decor for less cleaning.
+80. Tone down your room decor for less visual clutter (and less cleaning!).

-A very important organization tip.
+A very important home organization tip.
 Keep all important documents in binders and those binders – in a safe place, like a lockable drawer.
+Sort your papers by theme and keep them in beautiful ring binders as well.
+This will keep your home tidy and organized.
+It will also be a lot easier to find the documents you need.
+Here are some of the paper things you should organized:

 82. Go wireless wherever you can (like using a wireless mouse, printer etc.)